Felipemguerra/configs/README.md

 ## Reusable GitHub workflows

-The workflows in `actions/` are reusable workflows.
+The workflows in `.github/workflows/` are reusable workflows.
 A consuming repository owns the trigger and calls the central workflows with a normal job-level `uses` entry.
-For example, this runs all three scans for pull requests targeting `master`:
+For example, this runs the three CI scans for pull requests targeting `master`:

 ```yaml
 name: Security scans